Eric Ramsay (football manager): Minnesota United

 On 22 February 2024, Ramsay was hired as the head coach of Major League Soccer club Minnesota United shortly after the start of the regular season.
-He is the youngest permanent head coach in MLS history and signed a multi-year contract with the club.
-Ramsay's debut as head coach of Minnesota United saw a 2–0 home win vs Los Angeles on March 16, 2024.
-Minnesota United made the club's best start to a Major League Soccer season in history under Ramsay, with the club topping the Western Conference after twelve games with 24 points.
-Ramsay returned Minnesota United to the Major League Soccer playoffs with a 6th placed finish in the Western Conference (MLS) in his first season in charge, breaking club records for goals scored, away points and consecutive clean sheets.
-Minnesota United finished in ninth place in the overall Supporters' Shield standings and reached the Western Conference (MLS) play-off semi-final in Ramsay's debut season as head coach.
-On April 19th, 2025 – with Ramsay's second season having started in a similar vein to the first – Minnesota United achieved the franchise's record unbeaten run in Major League Soccer (8 matches) with a 0–0 draw vs FC Dallas.
-On May 10th, 2025, Minnesota United defeated Lionel Messi's Inter Miami 4–1 at Allianz Field in a MLS regular season match.
-This constituted the Argentine's heaviest defeat as an Inter Miami player at that point, and, resultantly, Ramsay was named MLS manager of the week for the third time in his tenure.
-Minnesota United ultimately achieved the franchise's best ever regular season in 2025; the club broke its previous records for total points, wins, goals scored, goals conceded and clean sheets as it finished fourth place in the Western Conference (MLS).
-As well as the team reaching the U.S. Open Cup semi-final, this season was also notable for the record transfer of Tani Oluwaseyi to Villarreal CF.
+He became the youngest permanent head coach in MLS history and signed a multi-year contract with the club.
+Ramsay's debut as head coach of Minnesota saw a 2–0 home win vs Los Angeles on March 16.
+Minnesota made the club's best start to a season in history under Ramsay, with the club topping the Western Conference after twelve games with 24 points.
+Ramsay returned Minnesota to the MLS playoffs with a 6th placed finish in the Western Conference (MLS) in his first season in charge, breaking club records for goals scored, away points and consecutive clean sheets.
+Minnesota finished in ninth place in the overall Supporters' Shield standings and reached the playoff semifinal in Ramsay's debut season as head coach.

+On May 10th, 2025, Minnesota defeated Inter Miami 4–1 at Allianz Field, for which Ramsay was named MLS manager of the week for the third time in his tenure.
+Minnesota ultimately achieved the franchise's best ever regular season in 2025; the club broke its previous records for total points, wins, goals scored, goals conceded, clean sheets and longest unbeaten run as it finished fourth place in the Western Conference (MLS).
+Subsequently, the club reached the playoff semifinal for the second time in two seasons, with Ramsay credited with having turned Minnesota into one of the league's most competitive teams.
+As well as Minnesota's progression to the U.S. Open Cup semifinal, this season was also notable for the record transfer of Tani Oluwaseyi to Villarreal.

+West Bromwich Albion

+On 11 January 2026, Ramsay was appointed head coach of West Bromwich Albion following the dismissal of Ryan Mason.
+He managed his first game a week later, a 3–2 defeat to Middlesbrough.
+On 20 January, the club were defeated 5–0 by Norwich City.
+Three days later, on 23 January 2026, Ramsay earned his first point as head coach in a 1–1 draw with Derby County, after Chris Mepham scored an equaliser in the fifth minute of added time.

+Following a 1–1 draw against Charlton Athletic on 24 February, Ramsay was dismissed.
+He oversaw nine matches in charge without recording a win and left the club 21st in the EFL Championship, one point above the relegation zone.